Mrblindside07/TR-WEB-PTI-KELOMPOK-2/README.md

 # 💫 What is this?
 This is group 2 international class Pengantar Teknologi Informasi assignment
 <br>
-The website running on native html and css
+The website running on native html and css only

 # Group 2: